 - Delegated Stake: All Q tokens that have been delegated by others than the validators

 - Accountable Stake: Stake counting in validator ranking.
-To prevent validators to self stake 1Q and put 1Mio Q into the Q vault and delegate to themselves, a minimum percentage of self-stake is required.
-This percentage is managed by parameter
+To prevent validators to self stake 1Q and put 1Mio Q into the Q vault and delegate to themselves, a factor determines the maximum accountable stake based on self-stake.
+This factor is managed by parameter

 The option to refresh user delegations will trigger a distribution of collected rewards by the reward pool so far.